1. Ada

 Q: What are bioidentical hormones?

-Bioidentical hormones are man-made hormones created from plant sources.
+A: Bioidentical hormones are man-made hormones created from plant sources.
 As they are almost identical to the hormones our glands produce, they can be used for hormone replacement therapy.

 Q: Are hormones proteins?

-Some hormones are proteins and are called peptide hormones.
+A: Some hormones are proteins and are called peptide hormones.
 Others are called steroid hormones and are derived from cholesterol.

-Q: What’s the difference between water soluble hormones and lipid soluble hormones?
+Q: What’s the difference between water-soluble hormones and lipid-soluble hormones?